-- Explore globalization in and through literature/film - Develop a comparative global approach to the reading, writing, interpretation, and evaluation of literary texts/films. - Gain greater insight into various social, political, and cultural issues of global importance through the study of global literature/film. - Learn from not just about different cultures/literatures - Understand key concepts and terms in globalization and postcolonial studies and become familiar with significant debates that constitute these two intersecting fields.
+- Explore global themes as expressed in "magical realism" in and through literature/film - Develop a comparative global approach to the reading, writing, interpretation, and evaluation of literary texts/films. - Gain greater insight into various social, political, and cultural issues of global importance through the study of global literature/film. - Learn from not just about different cultures/literatures - Understand key concepts and terms in the study of magical realism and other global literary movements and postcolonial studies and become familiar with significant debates that constitute these two intersecting fields.

-Required Texts (any edition)
+Required Texts